Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Jewish Museum of Maryland

 The Jewish Museum of Maryland, located between the historic Lloyd Street and B’nai Israel Synagogues, chronicles the life of Jewish Americans in the Maryland region throughout history with changing exhibits, galleries and events.
-The Jewish Museum of Maryland is closed to the public until summer 2024 as they complete the first phase of a capital project.
-Please see their website for more details
+The Jewish Museum of Maryland is closed to the public until February 2025 as they complete the first phase of a capital project.
+Please see their website for more details.

 H.L.
 Mencken House